vignesh-jumisa/readme/README.md

-# Installation of Jenkins and plugins via userdata
+# Installation of Jenkins and plugins via user data
-In this section, we will learn how to install jeankins and the plugins via userdata. nce
+In this section, we will learn how to install Jenkins and the plugins via user data.

 This phase includes:

-*How to install jenkins using userdata on a debian instace.
+*How to install Jenkins using user data on a Debian instance.
+*How to unlock Jenkins using a script.
+*Steps to create a Jenkins admin user by using user data.
+*